fluffynuts/tdd-101/02-diving-in.md

 ### Use a Factory Function to create your SUT
 - DRY
     - Don't Repeat Yourself
-    - This is especially useful when you're using Dependency Injection (the "D" in SOLID) as you may find that the constructor for your System Under Test (SUT) will change over time.
+    - This is especially useful when you're using Dependency Inversion (the "D" in SOLID, most commonly achieved via Dependency Injection, most commonly via constructor parameters) as you may find that the constructor for your System Under Test (SUT) will change over time.
 If `new` up the SUT in every test, you'll have to update every test every time this constructor changes.
 One of the most common complaints I hear